The Last Week of August

 He looked at her hand.
 He looked at her face.
 "That's a month," he said.

 "It's also my name."
 She tilted her head, and something in the air shifted, a faint charge like the moment before a storm announces itself.
-"And yours?"
+She laughs as if honey were on her laughter, very sweet.
+She then asks, "And yours?" locking eyes with him with a storm in her stare.

 "Damon."
 He shook her hand because refusing felt absurd, felt like trying to refuse gravity.